dotnet/aspnetcore/README.md

 ## Music store application

+###Getting Started

+The first thing we need to do is setup the tools required to build and run an application.

+* Clone the repository
+* On the command line execute ```kvm setup```
+* This command will download the latest version of the SDK and put it on your path so that you can run the rest of the commands in the readme.
+If you want to know more about what this is doing then you can read the [KVM page](https://github.com/aspnet/Preview/wiki/version-manager) of the wiki.
+* If you already have ```kvm``` installed on the machine ignore above steps.

 ### Run the application:
 1. Run build.cmd to restore all the necessary packages and generate project files
 2. Open a command prompt and cd \src\<AppFolder>\
 3. [Helios]:
 	4. Helios.cmd to launch the app on IISExpress (Application started at URL http://localhost:5001/).
 4. [SelfHost]:
-	5. Run Selfhost.cmd (This runs k web - Application started at URL http://localhost:5002/)
+	5. Run ```k web``` (Application started at URL http://localhost:5002/)
 5. [CustomHost]:
-	6. Run CustomHost.cmd (This hosts the app in a console application - Application started at URL http://localhost:5003/)
+	6. Run ```k run``` (This hosts the app in a console application - Application started at URL http://localhost:5003/)

+### Switching between Desktop CLR and CoreCLR:
+By default the app runs on desktop CLR.
+To switch to run the app on CoreCLR set environment variable ```SET TARGET_FRAMEWORK=k10```.
+To switch back to desktop CLR ```SET TARGET_FRAMEWORK=``` to empty.

 ### Adding a new package:
 1. Edit the project.json to include the package you want to install